Access token and SSH keys

 IdentityFile ~/.ssh/id_ed25519

-3. Add your SSH private key to the ssh-agent and store your passphrase in the keychain.
-If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_ed25519 in the command with the name of your private key file:
+3. Add your SSH private key to ssh-agent and store the passphrase in the keychain.
+If your key has a different name, replace id_ed25519 with your private key file name:

 ssh-add --apple-use-keychain ~/.ssh/id_ed25519